 Witnesses are allowed in a formal Administrative or Conduct Board Hearings if they are witnesses to the incident that is being reviewed.
 Character witnesses are not allowed in the student conduct process.
 Witness lists need to be provided to the Coordinator of Student Conduct and Dispute Resolution 48 hours before the hearing.

 What kind of sanctions does a student receive if he or she is found responsible?

 Dismissal is a permanent separation from the University.
 It is the most severe penalty that can be assessed by the University.
 The student is not eligible for readmission.

-Jeopardy (suspended suspension) shall be imposed for time periods similar to that for suspension.
-During this period a student found guilty of a rule violation by a judicial proceeding may be subject to immediate suspension from the University.
-A student under the sanction of Jeopardy shall not represent the University as an official delegate, representative, athlete, or as a holder of office or committee chair in University groups of any kind.
+Deferred Suspension shall be imposed for time periods similar to that for suspension.
+During this period a student found responsible for violation of policy in a judicial proceeding may be subject to immediate suspension from the University.
+A student under the sanction of deferred suspension shall not represent the University as an official delegate, representative, athlete, or as a holder of office or committee chair in University groups of any kind.

 See the rest of this answer here.

 Both the accused student and the presenting party(ies) may appeal the decision in a formal hearing if they attended the hearing.
 A victim of violence may also appeal a hearing decision.
 The appeal is filed from a link provided in the hearing decision letter.
 The appeal must be submitted within 5 school/business days of receiving the decision.
 Appeals may be submitted in hard copy or via email.
 See the Appeal Brochure found in the Forms Section of the Student Conduct website or the Appeals section of the Student Conduct Policies and Procedures also found on the Student Conduct website for more specifics on the appeal process.
 The appeal decision is final.